Amgen 2001 Annual Report Download - page 20

 of opportunity for intervention before

 irreversible damage can occur.
-Yet it’s
+Yet its

 estimated that more than half of all people